 CslClient

-CslClient is the wrapper-facing entry point for Node/server and browser integrations.
+CslClient is the wrapper-facing entry point for the SDK server and browser package paths.
 It carries the core paths for jobs, decisions, generation events, and beacons.

 Public request methods are fail-silent by design.
 Use options.onError to observe structured CslSdkError values and machine-readable CslSdkErrorCode values.